Freaky-Fabulous Octopus Tattoo Meaning and Symbolism

 - A Combination of Strength and Sensitivity.
 Octopuses are an amazing combination of opposites.
 Those soft, boneless arms that can rip oysters apart.
 Those rubbery suction cups that can hold up to 35 pounds.

 - Rule-Breaking and Nonconformity.
-They do not conform to any rules, forms, or They walk on land, even though they shouldn't be able to.
+They do not conform to any rules or forms.
+They walk on land, even though they shouldn't be able to.

 - Otherworldly, Otherness, "Other."
 There is just something bizarre about the octopus—its body, its talents, its existence.